 |7||Discover the Red City of Marrakech; Departure|

-Begin in the seaside city of Casablanca with a guided tour of Hassan II Mosque, featuring the tallest minaret in the world.
+Begin in the seaside city of Casablanca with a guided tour of Hassan II Mosque, featuring the tallest minaret in the world and a mosque that non-muslims may enter.
 Cinephiles won't want to miss a stop at Rick’s Café, immortalized in Casablanca.
 The 1942 film, starring Ingrid Bergman and Humphrey Bogart, remains a love letter to the city.

-From Casablanca, it's a three-hour drive to the imperial city of Meknes, with a small but interesting medina to explore, and nearby Volubilis, a UNESCO world heritage site that's home to the best-preserved Roman ruins in Morocco.
+From Casablanca, continue to the imperial city of Meknes, with a small and manageable medina to explore.
+Nearby you'll find Volubilis, a UNESCO world heritage site that's home to the best-preserved Roman ruins in Morocco.
 Take an hour or two to stroll through this ancient complex dotted with temples, shops, and houses.
 Many of the site's original mosaics are still in place—and in surprisingly good condition.

 Next, it's onto the magical city of Fes and its medieval medina.
 Take a tour or attempt to navigate the old city with a map, but half the fun is getting lost in the labyrinth of winding side streets and busy souks.
 Don't miss a colorful photo op at the world-famous Tanneries Chouara, where visitors witness a tannery tradition that's been perfected over hundreds of years.